 - Maintain a list of your child's passwords - This is always a good idea as kids tend to forget their passwords, but obviously it also allows parents easy access to accounts.

-It is also very important to have a conversation about cyberbullying before it happens.
+It is also very important to have a conversation with children to prevent bullying before it happens.
 Explain what it is and where it might occur.
 Make sure the child knows to report cyberbullying to parents as quickly as possible if they or someone they know encounters it.
 Also make sure kids know how to not be a cyberbully on accident.